The Wisdom of Ayurvedic Tongue Reading

 Let's say that you were to go over to your mirror right now and stick out your tongue.
 Would there be a thick, white coating on it?
 If so, you'd do well to embrace the benefits of tongue cleaning.
 (We'll get back to what this white substance on the tongue conveys later on in this article.)

-The shape of the tongue helps to reveal one’s constitution.
-Vata tongues tend to be narrow and off-center.
-Pitta tongues tend to be medium width and pointy, and kapha tongues are wide and thick.
 The color of a tongue gives us information as well.
 When a tongue is purple, that indicates a vata imbalance.
-A rich red color is indicative of heat or a pitta imbalance, and a very pale tongue is indicative of a dim fire which lends itself to kapha imbalances such as weak digestion and phlegm.
+A rich red color is indicative of heat or a pitta imbalance, and a very pale tongue is indicative of a dim fire that lends itself to kapha imbalances such as weak digestion and phlegm.